qvarforth/trackdirect/README.md

 ## TODO
-- Rewrite backend to use Python 3 instead of Python 2.
 - Create a REST-API and replace the current website example with a new frontend written in Angular.

 ## Contribution